aws/aws-cdk/packages/aws-cdk-lib/aws-lambda/README.md

 This will bundle docker image assets for `arm64` architecture with `--platform linux/arm64` even if build within an `x86_64` host.

 With that being said, if you are bundling `DockerImageFunction` for Lambda `amd64` architecture from a `arm64` machine like a Macbook with `arm64` CPU, you would need to specify `architecture: lambda.Architecture.X86_64` as well.
-This ensures the `--platform` argument is passed to the image assests bundling process so you can bundle up `X86_64` images from the `arm64` machine.
+This ensures the `--platform` argument is passed to the image assets bundling process so you can bundle up `X86_64` images from the `arm64` machine.

 ```ts